-- It is evident that senior leaders keep up to date with health and safety matters (eg, through attending training, participating in industry forums, or receiving briefings). - It is evident that senior leaders receive and respond to information regarding hazards, risks, incidents and verify the use of resources. - Evidence of commitment and intent may be articulated and displayed.

-Interviews with Workers Workers are able to explain what the direction/ vision for health and safety is within the business.
-More importantly, they understand why this is important and how they help to contribute.
-They can describe how risks are managed and will confirm how health and safety issues are communicated within the organisation.

-- Senior leaders are able to outline the key workrelated health risks and the key safety risks in their business. - Senior leaders are able to explain not only the risks in their areas of the business, but across the business as a whole. - Senior leaders are not only able to explain the risks, but more importantly they can explain the risk control framework. - Senior leaders can explain how key risk control indicators are identified and set, and how they inform decisions at governance and management levels. - Senior leaders may be able to explain other activities they undertake to verify the effectiveness of risk controls. - Where there is a board, the Chair of the board (or other board member) is able to explain how they structure due diligence and how their due diligence conversations inform change.

-If the organisation has a board or directors that are separate to management, the board has defined structures for exercising due diligence and including health and safety in decision making processes.
-Where there is no separate governance in the business, the CEO and senior leaders understand the difference between governance and management and have mechanisms in place to ensure both are given their attention.
+Assessment Evidence AF Observations It is evident that senior leaders keep up to date with health and safety matters (for example, through attending training, participating in industry forums or receiving briefings).
+It is evident that senior leaders receive and respond to information regarding hazards, risks, incidents (or near misses for critical risks) and verify the use of resources.
+Evidence of commitment and intent may be If the or c mar defi due and proo sep the articulated and displayed. oth diffe Interviews with Workers Workers are able to explain what the direction/ vision for health and safety is within the business.
+More importantly, they understand why this is important and how they help to contribute. mar in p thei The set a and Interviews Senior leaders are able to outline the key work- related health risks and the key safety risks in their business. ope Req seni wor with Leaders Senior leaders are able to explain not only the risks in their areas of the business, but across the business as a whole. safe thes Key Senior leaders are not only able to explain the risks, but more importantly they can explain the risk control framework. una area call Senior leaders can explain how key risk control indicators are identified and set, and how they inform decisions at governance and management levels. and seni Cha dec Senior leaders may be able to explain other activities they undertake to verify the effectiveness of risk controls. dec safe hea Where there is a board, the Chair of the board (or other board member) is able to explain how they structure due diligence and how their due diligence conversations inform change. neg con exte faul mor doo f the organisation has a board or directors that are separate to nanagement, the board has defined structures for exercising due diligence and including health and safety in decision making processes.
+Where there is no separate governance in the business, the CEO, director, manager and other senior leaders understand the difference between governance and management and have mechanisms in place to ensure both are given their attention.

 The senior leaders/directors have set a clear strategic intent for health and safety and this is driving the operational goals that are set in Requirement 2.
-At this level, the senior leaders understand both the work-related health risks and the safety risks in the business (such as work schedules, deadlines or other factors that would cause stress and anxiety) and how these are controlled.
+At this level, the senior leaders understand both the work-related health risks and the safety risks in the business and how these are controlled.

-The key risk control indicators have been identified and these are monitored by the senior leaders.
+Key risk control indicators such as unauthorised access into controlled areas and the number of extended call out repairs have been identified, and these are monitored by the senior leaders.

 Changes to risk control inform decisions and action.
 All business decisions will have a health and safety lens applied to ensure that health and safety is not being negatively impacted.
-For example, the need to bring in contract drivers to ensure shift drivers are not being fatigued due to heavy work commitments and deadlines.
+For example, control panels are designed with external test connections allowing fault diagnosis and condition monitoring without opening access doors and exposing personnel to electrical shock hazards.